shoui520/shoui520.github.io/docs/guide.md

 ## Now what?
 1. Learn the kana by copying out the entire chart posted in the **Kana** section into a notebook, or something similar.
 2. Use [DJT Kana](https://djtguide.neocities.org/kana/index.html) to test yourself.
+Make sure you check all the kana by going in "show/hide" and test yourself.
+MAKE SURE you also scroll down and check all for hiragana combinations and katakana/katakana combinations!
 3. After you have completed Kana, then you should move on to learning grammar alongside vocabulary..
 It is important that you pace yourself and don’t try to punch above your own weight, this is not a race.
 4. Download and set up [Anki](https://apps.ankiweb.net/), read the [manual](https://apps.ankiweb.net/docs/manual.html) and download & import the [Tango N5 deck](https://learnjapanese.moe/resources/#vocabulary)
 You can import the [Tango N5](https://learnjapanese.moe/resources/#vocabulary) deck by clicking on it.
 It should open in Anki, wait a while for it to import.